How parents can make a healthier environment for healthier kids (on Earth Day and every day)

 Buy local goods.

 Local businesses are an important part of building and maintaining a healthy community.
-Especially during times like these, it is vital to support the local businesses we love.
-While non-essential businesses are closed for regular in-store shopping or dining, many are still able and more than willing to serve customers with alternatives like online shopping, curbside pick-up, delivery and more.
+It is vital to support the local businesses we love, and many have several advantages to their big-box counterparts.

 Support policies that ensure environmental health and safety.